 The Authority has entered into the Contracts with the Contracting Parties to enable it to construct and improve a central regional wastewater treatment system (the "System") for the benefit of the Contracting Parties (see "THE SYSTEM - The Plant").
 The Bonds, and interest thereon, are payable solely from the "Net Revenues" to be received by the Authority under the terms of the Contracts, and the Authority has pledged these Net Revenues to the punctual payment of these obligations, when due.
-The term "Net Revenues" is defined in the Bond Resolution as all of the gross revenues or payments received by the Authority from the Contracting Parties under the Contracts after deducting therefrom the amounts paid to the Authority for the purpose of paying Operation and Maintenance Expenses, with the result that the Net Revenues shall consist of the amounts necessary to pay all principal and/or interest coming due on the Bonds and the Outstanding Parity Bonds, on each principal and/or maintained by the provisions of any Bond Resolution, as defined in the Contracts, and an amount in addition thereto sufficient to restore any deficiency in any of such funds or accounts required to be accumulated and maintained by the provisions of any Bond Resolution, as defined in the Contracts.
+The term "Net Revenues" is defined in the Bond Resolution as all of the gross revenues or payments received by the Authority from the Contracting Parties under the Contracts after deducting therefrom the amounts paid to the Authority for the purpose of paying Operation and Maintenance Expenses, with the result that the Net Revenues shall consist of the amounts necessary to pay all principal and/or interest coming due on the Bonds and the Outstanding Parity Bonds, on each principal and/or interest payment date, and any amounts payable as part of any special or reserve funds required to be established and/or maintained by the provisions of any Bond Resolution, as defined in the Contracts, and an amount in addition thereto sufficient to restore any deficiency in any of such funds or accounts required to be accumulated and maintained by the provisions of any Bond Resolution, as defined in the Contracts.